sigma-cyber-ghost/black-sigma/README.md

 Description
-Sigma Ghost is a multi-purpose offensive security tool designed for ethical hacking and penetration testing.
+Sigma Ghost is a multi-purpose offensive security tool designed for black hat hacking and attacking testing.
 It combines three critical modules in a single intuitive GUI:

 SSH Bruteforce: Credential cracking with proxy support